 First impressions count and the Waldorf Astoria has this down to a fine art.
 As you ascend the sweeping double staircase that raises you up into the hotel lobby.
 You are greeted by the doorman, complete with bowler hat and enter the foyer floored in white veined marble with white pillars rising up to high ceilings finished in original decorative plasterwork.

-Now the hotel has this clever way of feeling intimate, but at the same time still having 93 rooms to its name.
+Now the hotel has this clever way of feeling intimate, but at the same time still has 93 rooms to its name.
 Maybe it is down to the entrance or the soft furnishing and pastel colours of the public areas that are so homely.

 You start your hotel experience in the reception room to the right of the entrance, your bags are checked away and you are then taken up to your room.